zhangzhu-zz/zhangzhu-zz.github.io/_pages/about.md

 - Journal of Civil Structural Health Monitoring, 2024, doi: 10.1007/s13349-024-00816-7.
 </div>
 </div>
+- Bin Wang, Chunqi Zhu, Eryu Zhu, **Zhu Zhang**, Guosen Ji, [Study on the size effect of dynamic tensile strength in lightweight concrete using Leca aggregates at the mesoscopic level](https://www.sciencedirect.com/science/article/pii/S2666165924001686?via%3Dihub), Developments in the Built Environment, 2024, doi: 10.1016/j.dibe.2024.100487.
+- Study on the size effect of dynamic tensile strength in lightweight concrete using Leca aggregates at the mesoscopic level.
+Developments in the Built Environment, 2024, doi: 10.1016/j.dibe.2024.100487.
+- Study on the size effect of dynamic tensile strength in lightweight concrete using Leca aggregates at the mesoscopic level.
+Developments in the Built Environment, 2024, doi: 10.1016/j.dibe.2024.100487.
+- Study on the size effect of dynamic tensile strength in lightweight concrete using Leca aggregates at the mesoscopic level.
+Developments in the Built Environment, 2024, doi: 10.1016/j.dibe.2024.100487.
+- Study on the size effect of dynamic tensile strength in lightweight concrete using Leca aggregates at the mesoscopic level.
+Developments in the Built Environment, 2024, doi: 10.1016/j.dibe.2024.100487.
+- Study on the size effect of dynamic tensile strength in lightweight concrete using Leca aggregates at the mesoscopic level.
+Developments in the Built Environment, 2024, doi: 10.1016/j.dibe.2024.100487.

 # 🎖 Honors and Awards
 - *2023.09* First Prize Scholarship